 How to Care for Ash Furniture

 Ultimately, it’s best to steer clear of commercial cleaners and polishes; they can damage the finish or make the surface sticky.
-A sticky surface is a dust and dirt trap that you don’t want.
+A sticky surface is a dust and dirt trap you don’t want.

 FAQs

-What does ash wood look like stained?
+What does ash wood look like when stained?

 What are the disadvantages of ash wood?

 Ash is considered a perishable, non-durable wood.
 It’s prone to rotting when damp or in contact with the ground.
-The wood is also typically susceptible to attack by fungus and beetles such as the emerald ash borer.
+The wood is also typically susceptible to attack by fungi and beetles such as the emerald ash borer.

 Does ash wood turn yellow?